 Date created :

-The first shipment of Red Cross humanitarian aid arrived in crisis-wracked Venezuela on Tuesday following approval from President Nicolas Maduro's government, an official told AFP.
+The first shipment of Red Cross humanitarian aid arrived in crisis-wracked Venezuela on Tuesday following approval from President Nicolas Maduro's government, the organization confirmed.

-The shipment, wich arrived at the airport serving Caracas, includes desperately needed "medication and medical supplies," the official confirmed on condition of anonymity.
+The shipment, wich arrived at the airport serving Caracas, includes desperately needed medication, medical supplies and power units "that will be distributed in various hospitals," added Villarroel.

 Venezuela has suffered more than four years of recession marked by shortages of basic necessities such as food and medicine.

 The United Nations says a quarter of its 30 million population is in urgent need of aid.